-Designed for new allies who want to support LGBT Americans but often face an array of confusing terminology and language, GLAAD’s Ally’s Guide to Terminology offers an overview of essential vocabulary, terms to avoid, and a few key messages for talking about various issues.
+Designed for new allies who want to support LGBTQ Americans but often face an array of confusing terminology and language, GLAAD’s Ally’s Guide to Terminology offers an overview of essential vocabulary, terms to avoid, and a few key messages for talking about various issues.

-National Black Justice Coalition’s (NBJC) LGBT Families of Color: Facts at a Glance This fact sheet explicitly examines LGBT families of color, though many of the findings apply more broadly to any family of color—or even any family—where children are not being raised by two married, biological parents.
+National Black Justice Coalition’s (NBJC) LGBT Families of Color: Facts at a Glance This fact sheet explicitly examines LGBTQ families of color, though many of the findings apply more broadly to any family of color—or even any family—where children are not being raised by two married, biological parents.

 NBJC Injustice At Every Turn: A look at Black Respondents in the National Transgender Discrimination Survey

 NBJC’s Jumping the Broom: A Black Perspective on Same-Gender Marriage

 Silvia Rivera Law Project works to guarantee that all people are free to self-determine their gender identity and expression, regardless of income or race, and without facing harassment, discrimination, or violence.
 Here is their Trans 101 Guide to gender identity.

 Trans@MIT has a helpful toolkit of Allies of Trans*People to learn more about how the lives and concerns of trans* people differ from those of LBG people.
 Use the Action Tips for Trans* Allies to move forward to becoming a better ally of the Trans* Community.

 GLAAD has helpful Tips for Allies of Transgender People that can be used as you move toward becoming a better ally of the trans* community.
 Of course, this list is not exhaustive and cannot include all the “right” things to do or say – because often there is no one “right” answer to every situation you might encounter.